 The plays and material culture included in the specification provide learners with a range of interesting sources which will allow them to explore, evaluate and understand this aspect of ancient culture and its relevance to us today.

-Pupils have been taken to Bath, Oxford, Warwick University.
+Students have enjoyed trips to Bath, Oxford, and Warwick University.